Pleistocene rewilding: Central and South Americas

 Pleistocene rewilding of parts of Brazil and other parts of the Americas was proposed by Brazilian ecologist Mauro Galetti in 2004.
 He suggested the introduction of elephants (and other analogues for extinct megafauna) to private lands in the Brazilian Cerrado and other parts of the Americas.
 Paul S. Martin made a similar argument in favour of taxon reaplacement, suggesting that the megafauna of North America which became extinct after the arrival of humans (e.g., mastodons, mammoths, ground sloths, and smilodons) could be replaced with species which have similar ecological roles.

-The elephant sanctuary in Brazil, which was also established upon the same objective (animal welfare) with the The Elephant Sanctuary in Tennessee in North America, may serve as an experimental case to examine potentials for rewilding prospects to recreate ecological niche of native proboscidea, Cuvieronius and Notiomastodon.
+The elephant sanctuary in Brazil, which was also established upon the same objective (animal welfare) with The Elephant Sanctuary in Tennessee in North America, may serve as an experimental case to examine potentials for rewilding prospects to recreate ecological niche of the extinct Gomphothere (Cuvieronius and Notiomastodon).

 North, Central, and South Americas once had a variety of tortoises including giant ones, such as Hesperotestudo and Chelonoidis.
 Among extant species, the Red-footed and the Yellow-footed tortoises (along with the aforementioned Bolson tortoise) are candidates with higher precedence for rewilding objectives to restore seed dispersers of these continents most specifically for the Atlantic Forest regions.

 Camelidae is among particular cases.
-Late-Pleistocene - Holocene South America has (had) native camelids (extant Guanaco and Vicuna, extinct Eulamaops and Hemiauchenia and Palaeolama), however the last North American camel Camelops, which can be a subject for Pleistocene Rewilding in North America, has not been found from South America while the southern continent had its own similarly built Litopterna family Macraucheniidae, such as Macrauchenia and Xenorhinotherium.
+Late-Pleistocene - Holocene South America has (had) native camelids (Note: Extant Guanaco and Vicuna, and extinct Eulamaops, Hemiauchenia, and Palaeolama.), however the last North American camel Camelops, which can be a subject for Pleistocene Rewilding in North America, has not been found from South America while the southern continent had its own similarly built Macraucheniidae (such as Macrauchenia and Xenorhinotherium).

 Akin to Australia, prospects for counting introduced species (such as water buffalo, antelope, the "cocaine hippos") as potential proxies for extinct native megafauna may be applicable for South America, which had also lost most of its native megafaunas.
 Hippidion was a native Quaternary equid, and the continent currently hosts feral horse populations notably the Criollo horse.